ridicholas/FAKENEWS-/README.md

 # FAKE NEWS!

-This repository contains my work on identifying fake news.
+This repository contains my team's work on identifying fake news.
 The best place for commentary on my thought process, methodology, and results is on the uploaded Jupyter notebook.
 However, I have made the code and datasets I used available in case you'd like to run it yourself.

 ## Data